btcpayserver/btcpayserver-doc/docs/Deployment/voltagecloud.md

 With all the steps taken above and following along with the video above, you are now at the point where Voltage shows you the BTCPay server information.

 * URL for BTCPay Server access
-* Username for the BTCPay server store.
+* Username for the BTCPay Server's store.
 * default password
 * Attached Node Name
 * Creation date of the node